rdkcentral/firebolt-certification-suite/defaultModule/requestModules/fcsSetters.md

 **Setting a Closed Captions attribute**

-In this scenario, the *attribute* will contain an attribute for which to set a value, and *value* will contain that value.
+In this scenario, the *attribute* will contain an attribute for which to set a value and *value* will contain that value.

 **Examples**